RLoris/ArrayHelperDoc/README.md

 ![thumbnail](./assets/thumbnail.png)

 - UE4 Plugin to handle arrays operations (sort, filter, match, range, clamp, random)
+- Use custom predicate function to sort or filter arrays (Int, Float, String, Name, Vector, Object, Actor)
 - This is a blueprint library plugin
-- It exposes 60 functions to handle arrays by value or by reference
+- It exposes 60+ functions to handle arrays by value or by reference
 - Can be used in any blueprint

 <br>